njmyers/javascript-monorepo/docs/orientation/README.md

 ## Basic Orientation Detection

+Screen size is not the only variable that can affect your view.
+Screen orientation has a large role in determining how your view should look and RSC also takes care of this.

 <!-- STORY -->

-To use all you have to do is pass in the orientation flag on the configuration object.
+To use all you have to do is pass in the orientation boolean on the Size configuration object.

 `{ orientation: true }`